FreeCAD/freecad.workbench_starterkit/README.md

 1. [Freecad Addon Manager][AddonManager]
 2. [freecad-pluginloader][pluginloader]

 With `pip` and `pypi` a third option is introduced.
-In addiction, utilizing `pip` also provides powerful possibilities to install third party dependencies.
+In addition, utilizing `pip` also provides powerful possibilities to install third party dependencies.

 ### setup file